 At breakfast the next morning, I ASKED the others in the group if anyone knew of a copywriter that understands advanced sales funnels, what I should be looking for in a funnel builder, and what the steps I needed to take to implement the funnel might be.

-Before we even started the mastermind for the day, I had answers for all three questions:
+Before we even started the mastermind for the day, I had answers for all 3 questions:

-The Victim Loop was explained to me by a fellow mastermind friend later in the event AFTER I'd gone through this wobbly patch and it looks like this.
+While I'm not sure who came up with this Victim Loop framework - which was introduced to me by a friend later in the event AFTER I'd gone through that wobbly patch...

 Not only did I get so much clarity, but I enjoyed the remainder of the event even more than the start.
 I was so open to new ideas and being part of the supportive network of the mastermind.

-Had I stayed in the Victim Loop, things might not have been so expansive for me and I highly likely would have cut myself off from receiving all of the greatness that was on offer for me.
+Had I stayed in victim mode, stuck in that loop, things might not have been so expansive for me and I highly likely would have cut myself off from receiving all of the greatness that was on offer for me.

 now it's Your TURN:

 Let me know in the comments if you have ever found yourself stuck in victim mode, caught up in that victim loop...

 And let me know what strategies you used to move yourself up into accountability instead.
 How did you move yourself forward in growing your business?
 What did you learn from that experience?
 Did you notice a pattern?